Cats are highly fertile animals and parents with queens may wonder if they can go into heat (oestrus) whilst they are already pregnant.

 Cats are infamously fertile animals that have been praised by many cultures as fertility deities.

 They start to breed from a young age, with female cats becoming sexually mature at about 6 months of age.

-Unless they are spayed, queens remain fertile and able to birth kittens throughout their lifetime.
+Unless spayed, queens remain fertile and capable of bearing kittens throughout their lifetime.